Fremont High School (Oakland, California): History

 The three high schools remained and had their own administration until the spring of 2011.
 They functioned separately, though located on the same campus, and used the same library.
 They also had common sports teams under the Fremont High School banner.

 After the spring of 2011, as part of an Oakland Unified School District decision to slowly reverse the small school system, the three remaining schools became less autonomous.
 The 2011–2012 school year reintroduced a central administration with three separate entities and budgets on campus: Mandela High, Media High, and CPAA.
 In 2012, the Fremont Federation of High Schools again became Fremont High School, with one single administration.

 A major project to revamp the school’s campus, started in 2018 and completed in 2020, added an academic building, a football field with grandstands, a gymnasium, and a new front entrance to the school.
 The $133 million project—largely funded by local bond measure, Measure J—also included renovation to an academic building and addressing sustainability through bioretention planters, additional windows and skylights for more natural lighting, and a pair of electric vehicle chargers.

+In late 2023, Fremont High School received criticism from Oakland residents for flying a Palestinian flag at full-staff on campus.
+The flag was taken down within a day of the criticism.
+Before the criticism, the flag was proudly flown for close to the month and was raised by the Arab and Muslim students of Fremont High School in solidarity with the oppression and struggle of their community.
+Area locals on social media said that the display was offensive and endangered Jewish children.